-Should the normal starting procedure fail and the pressure in the accumulator becomes depleted, a manual hydraulic pumping system can be used to replenish pressure in the accumulator.
+Should the normal starting procedure fail, the 3000 psi pressure from the accumulator has a two time starting capability.
+However, if the pressure in the accumulator becomes depleted, a manual hydraulic pumping system can be used to replenish pressure in the accumulator.
 The system consists of a manual hydraulic pump, a pump handle, and a pressure gage on the pump.
 The pressure gage can be observed during pumping operations.
 The pump handle is located either on the right side of the transmission deck or the right side of the cargo compartment.
-It will be noted at -53.9°C , a pressure of approximately 4000 psi is required to start the APU turbine engine.
+It will be noted at -53.9°C (-65°F), a pressure of approximately 4000 psi is required to start the APU turbine engine.
 The use of a manual hydraulic pumping system can bring the pressure in the accumulator up to approximately 4000 psi.